swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 To be considered as a match,
 a member implementation must meet the following requirements:

-- Its selector and Swift name be the same as the declaration it implements.
+- Its selector and Swift name is the same as the declaration it implements.
   If needed, you can use the `objc(custom:selector:)` attribute in Swift and the `NS_SWIFT_NAME(custom(_:name:))` attribute in Objective-C.
-- Its type matches the type of the declaration it implements, Non-optional types in Objective-C can be implemented in Swift either as non-optional or as an implicitly unwrapped optional.
+- Its type matches the type of the declaration it implements.
+  Types marked `_Nonnull` in Objective-C can be implemented in Swift either as non-optional or as an implicitly unwrapped optional.
 - Its error handling (`throws`) and concurrency (`async`) matches the declaration it implements.
+  For an Objective-C method that takes a completion handler as an argument, it can match either the version imported as `async` or the version imported with a closure.
+  However, you can't implement both versions.
 - It isn't marked `final` or `override`.
 - Its access control level is `open`, `public`, `package`, or `internal`.
 - It doesn't have any other traits